Back to Resources

 Find out more

-If you’re importing products from China (and most Amazon sellers are), potential tariff changes represent your biggest financial risk in 2025.
+If you’re importing products from China (and most Amazon sellers are), 2025 proved that tariff exposure is one of your biggest financial risks.
+And while there’s been some relief, the uncertainty isn’t going away.

-Diversify your sourcing.
-Don’t wait until tariffs hit to start looking for alternative suppliers.
-Research manufacturers in Vietnam, India, Mexico, or other countries that might avoid tariffs.
+Diversify your sourcing now, not later.
+Don’t wait until the next tariff escalation to start looking for alternative suppliers.
+Research manufacturers in Vietnam, India, Mexico, or other countries.
 Even if you don’t switch suppliers immediately, know who you’d switch to and what it would cost.

 5. You’re Competing Against Multi-Platform Sellers While You’re Stuck on Amazon

-The competition in 2025 isn’t just other Amazon sellers.
-It’s sellers who have Walmart stores, TikTok Shops, their own Shopify sites, and wholesale distribution—all while you’re trying to figure out how to optimize your Amazon listing.
+The competition in 2026 isn’t just other Amazon sellers.
+It’s sellers who have Walmart stores, TikTok Shops, their own Shopify sites, and wholesale distribution, all while you’re trying to figure out how to optimize your Amazon listing.

 They’re building brand equity you don’t have.
 When a shopper searches for their product on Google, they find their website, their social media, and their Amazon listing.
 When someone searches for your product, they only find your Amazon listing.